BraXi/pragma/README.md

 ## Other notable planned changes:
-- complete removal of color palette and 8bit textures
 - removal of MD2 models in favour of MD3
 - support for BSPs with increased limits, lightgrids, vertexnormals and lightmapped turb (liquid) surfaces
 - linux & dedicated server support